 In recognition of its support of the arts and humanities, on February 9, 2012, the Board of Regents authorized the Office of Academic Affairs to establish the Regents' Outstanding Student Awards in Arts and Humanities.
 The awards program is designed to provide a framework that fosters excellence in student performance, rewards outstanding students, stimulates the arts and humanities, and promotes continuous quality in education.
-This year's awards are for the musical arts.
+This year's awards were for the musical arts.

-The nominees were evaluated on the following elements: tone production, technique, rhythm, intonation, interpretation, overall quality of performance, and diction (for vocalists), with the following recognitions:
+The nominees were evaluated on the following elements: tone production, technique, rhythm, intonation, interpretation, overall quality of performance, and diction (for vocalists).